Shatru Gate

-Shatru Gate (Nepali: शत्रु गते) is a 2018 Nepalese drama comedy film, directed by Pradip Bhattarai and written by Deepak Raj Giri, Pradeep Bhattari and Hari Bansha Acharya.
-The film is produced by Deepak Raj Giri, Deepa Shree Niraula, Narendra Kansakar and Shivahari Poudel under the banner of MaHa Sanchar.
-The film stars ensemble cast of Madan Krishna Shrestha, Hari Bansha Acharya, Deepak Raj Giri, Deepa Shree Niraula, Priyanka Karki, Paul Shah, Aanchal Sharma.
-The film was released on 23 March 2018 with mixed response from critics but positive response from audience.
-The film became an "All Time Blockbuster" at the box office with gross of over रु 12 Crore making it the fourth-highest-grossing Nepali film at 2018.
+Shatru Gate (Nepali: शत्रु गते) is a 2018 Nepalese drama comedy film, directed by Pradip Bhattarai and written by Deepak Raj Giri, Pradeep Bhattari, and Hari Bansha Acharya.
+The film is produced by Deepak Raj Giri, Deepa Shree Niraula, Narendra Kansakar, and Shivahari Poudel under the banner of MaHa Sanchar.
+The film stars an ensemble cast of Madan Krishna Shrestha, Hari Bansha Acharya, Deepak Raj Giri, Deepa Shree Niraula, Priyanka Karki, Paul Shah, and Aanchal Sharma in lead roles.
+The film was released on 23 March 2018 with a mixed response from critics but a positive response from the audience.
+The film became an "All Time Blockbuster" at the box office with a gross of over रु 12 Crore, making it the 9th highest-grossing Nepali film in Nepal.

 Plot

 Suraj (Paul Shah) and Sandhya (Aanchal Sharma) are deeply in love and are about to marry.
 Suraj's father (Hari Bansha Acharya) does not want his son to marry a corrupt politician's daughter.
-Both of their lives change forever after Rahul (Deepak Raj Giri) creates a conflict between their families.
+Both of their lives changed forever after Rahul (Deepak Raj Giri) created a conflict between their families.